alex-miller-0/ethereum-march-madness/README.md

 It's probably a good idea to fill out a bracket visually first.
 You can find one [here](http://www.ncaa.com/news/basketball-men/bracket-beat/march-madness-printable-ncaa-tournament-bracket) or [here](http://www.cbssports.com/college-basketball/ncaa-tournament/brackets/games/).
 You will only need this for reference later.

 I guess I should address the issue of there being 68 teams.
-For some reason, the tournament has the 4 weakest teams each play an extra game ahead of the tournament to vie for a 16 seed (the worst seed).
-The following day, the two winning teams must face the top 2 teams in the tournament (both 1 seeds).
-Historically, no 16 seed has ever beaten a 1 seed, so I'm going to neglect these extra 4 teams and mark them simply as 16 seeds (i.e. whoever wins a spot in the round of 64). *Hint: you might want to pick the 1 seed for these matchups.*
+For some reason, the NCAA tournament has the 4 weakest teams each play an extra game ahead of the tournament to vie for a 16 seed (the worst seed).
+Also, 4 "bubble" teams play for the 11 seed.
+Anyway, it's not important.
+What I'm going to do is let you pick either one of the extra teams to advance (basically treat them as a package).
+It will make more sense when you fill out the bracket.

 ### Transcribe your picks into this command line tool